 Talk about winning at waist adjustment!
 The simplicity of the waist adjuster on the Airmatic definitely had us questioning why other brands are using Velcro and buttons and making fit so complicated.
 The waistband incorporates a series of sewn openings in webbing that can accommodate a metal "mountaineering-inspired" hook.
 Though not the lightest adjustment system, we found this to work brilliantly, and along with the silicone grip pattern on the back of the waistband, these shorts fit right and stay put, without any bulk or extra fabric.

 The 100% Airmatic is made of a heavier weight material, suitable for an all-mountain short.
-Consequently, it is not as breathable as some other options, like the feather-light Dirt Roamer.
-However, there is a mesh back panel for added airflow, and it has a roomy cut.
+Consequently, it is not as breathable as some other options, however, there is a mesh back panel for added airflow, and it has a roomy cut.